Urban Ecology: Westringia (Native Rosemary)

 Yes Especially Small Bees and Flies

-Nectar is modest but consistent, and the plant’s long flowering window means it offers extended support for small nectar feeders, including native bees, hoverflies, and occasionally butterflies.
+Nectar is modest but consistent, and the plant’s long flowering window means it offers extended support for small nectar feeders, including native bees, hoverflies, and butterflies.

 Buzz Pollinated Flowers